Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 When bootstrapping a new Genus-solution, you will need to use Genus.Config.CLI.
 This is a command line interface tool that reads and executes one or more commands from a command file.
 The tool is normally installed in **C:\Program Files\Genus\Server\Bin\Genus.Config.CLI**

 The command file is a JSON-formatted file containing some or all of the sections described in this article.
 There is a [sample file](#sample-command-file) towards the end of this article.
-To execute the commands in a commmand file you need to call the CLI-tool with the filename as a parameter like this:
+To execute the commands in a command file you need to call the CLI-tool with the filename as a parameter like this:

 ```cmd
 C:\path\to\Genus.Config.CLI.exe /c c:\path\to\commandfile.json